Meantime (film): Production

 Filming locations in London included the areas of Chigwell, Woodford Green, and Trafalgar Square.
-The Pollock family flat was filmed at Bryant Court on Whiston Road, London E2, while Barbara and John’s house was filmed at 10 Gwynne Park Avenue, Woodford Bridge, London IG8 8AB.
-The unemployment office scene was filmed on Enfield Road and the canal scene was filmed on Dunston Road, London E2.
+The Pollock family flat was filmed at Bryant Court on Whiston Road, Haggerston, while Barbara and John’s house was filmed at 10 Gwynne Park Avenue, Woodford Bridge, London IG8 8AB.
+The unemployment office scene was filmed on Enfield Road and the canal scene was filmed on Dunston Road, Haggerston.

 An incident occurred at the rehearsal space in a factory in Homerton, when Roth and Oldman were throwing a milk bottle around.
 Suddenly Roth threw it up and it hit a fluorescent lighting strip.
 Leigh saw "Gary's shaven head erupt into a thousand red blotches; in the film you can see the stitch marks."
 He rushed Oldman to hospital.
 "As I drove him there, all done up in his skinhead stuff, covered in blood, Gary said to me, 'For fuck's sake, tell 'em I'm an actor!'
 He could easily have lost his eyesight in the accident, and I do not know to this day what I would have done if that had happened."